klishevich/blog-scichart-react/scichart_reactcharts/README.md

 ## Conclusion

-We created random walk realtime performance demo using two libraries React Charts Tanstack and SciChart.js.
+We created a random walk realtime performance demo using two libraries React Charts Tanstack and SciChart.js.
 For React Charts Tanstack we got about 2 FPS for SciChart.js we got more than 40 FPS.
-It was not a surprise bearing in mind React Charts are using SVG and SciChart.js is using WebGL canvas.
+It was not a surprise bearing in mind React Charts Tanstack is using SVG and SciChart.js is using WebGL canvas.
-React Charts Tanstack have a nice api and it is a good solutions if there is no need to do realtime charts or to visualize a big amount of data points.
-However, when we are working with a large number of data point and looking for a realtime performance the right choice would be to use a hardware accelerated charting library like SciChart.js.
+React Charts Tanstack have a nice API and it is a good solution if there is no need to do realtime charts or to visualize a big amount of data points.
+On the other hand SciChart.js is a little bit more verbose in terms of the API, but is allows to fine tuning and shines with it's performance.
+Therefore, when working with a large number of data points or looking for a realtime performance the right choice would be to use a hardware accelerated charting library like SciChart.js.

 Note.
-When running the examples do not run them simultaneously on one page, because of the JS single threaded nature you will the worst of two results for both.
+When running the examples do not run them simultaneously on one page, because of the JS single threaded nature you will get the worst of two results for both.

+The source code is here https://github.com/klishevich/blog-scichart-react/tree/main/scichart_reactcharts